lerna/lerna/commands/publish/README.md

 * Publish packages updated since the last release (calling [`lerna version`](https://github.com/lerna/lerna/tree/master/commands/version#readme) behind the scenes).
   * This is the legacy behavior of lerna 2.x
 * Publish packages tagged in the current commit (`from-git`).
+* Publish packages in the latest commit where the version is not present in the registry (`from-package`).
 * Publish an unversioned "canary" release of packages (and their dependents) updated in the previous commit.

 > Lerna will never publish packages which are marked as private (`"private": true` in the `package.json`).